Banking baby and wisdom teeth: Waste or worth it?

 "He was very fortunate.
 He was one of six kids, and his brother was a perfect match," she said.
 She noted that her two children, Madeline, 23, and Alex, 19, may not be so lucky if they develop health problems, since they have only each other; the chance of two siblings being a perfect stem cell match is only 25%.

 Unfortunately, her husband's stem cell transplant was not successful.
-He developed graft-versus-host disease, where his brother's donated stem cells attacked his own cells, and he and he died shortly afterward.
+He developed graft-versus-host disease, where his brother's donated stem cells attacked his own cells, and he died shortly afterward.

 However, she says, the transplant had given him a chance at a longer life.